Sonatype CLM for Maven

 In our example we have not encrypted our password.
 As a best practice, the password should be encrypted.
 The Apache Maven project provides instructions for password encryption.
 Additionally, username and password can still be specified at the command line, and will be used in place of these settings.

 If you use the plugin frequently by running it manually on the command line and want to shorten the command line even more, you can add a plugin group entry to your Maven

 <settings> ... <pluginGroups> <pluginGroup>com.sonatype.clm</pluginGroup> ... </pluginGroups> ... </settings>

 This enables you to invoke the plugin using its shorthand prefix form:

 mvn ... clm:evaluate

-clm.skip parameter can be used, when a CLM plugin execution is configured in your project’s pom.xml file, but you want to avoid the execution for a particular build.
+clm.skip parameter can be used when a CLM plugin execution is configured in your project’s pom.xml file and you want to avoid the execution for a particular build.
 An example execution is:

 mvn clean install -Dclm.skip=true

 The parameter can also be set in your IDE configuration for Maven build executions or as a property in your